← Work

 Healthcare is high stakes.
 That sounds obvious until you try to design an AI feature for it and realize how thoroughly the stakes change every assumption you might bring from consumer product design.

-That meant the design couldn't lead with capability.
+That meant the design could not lead with capability.
 It had to lead with honesty.
 The system needed to be visibly clear about what it was doing, consistently transparent about its limitations, and architecturally committed to one principle above all others: the patient is always in control, and they can always reach a human.

 The Human Escalation Decision